 Cats who have access to water but choose not to drink enough are at an increased risk for kidney and urinary problems, especially urinary tract infections and urinary blockages.
 Male cats are especially at risk for urinary blockages.
 These blockages are a medical emergency and are extremely painful for cats.

 What Do I Do If My Cat Isn’t Drinking Water?

 The first thing to do if you notice your cat isn’t drinking water is to figure out if your cat really isn’t drinking water or if your cat is drinking water from sources other than its water bowl.

-Next, evaluate your cat’s behavior.
+In addition, evaluate your cat’s behavior.
 Is your kitty acting lethargic or withdrawn?
 Are they hiding or showing abnormal aggression?
 Are they urinating outside the litter box or not urinating at all?
-Are their stools normal or are they having diarrhea?
+Are their stools normal or are they having diarrhea or constipation?
 If you notice abnormal behaviors or changes in eating, drinking, or potty habits, get in touch with your veterinarian.